xiicloud/sendmail/README.md

 The dnspod api is called over https, dont worry about your password leak.

-This docker will setup a MTA service, and set TXT domain record in dnspod.cn automatically.
+This docker will setup a MTA service, and set TXT domain record of spf/dkim in dnspod.cn automatically.

 Further more, we will support http/tls smtp.